Honour Guard Company (Armenia): Organizational structure

 The unit performed exhibition drill for the first time in 2009 during the celebrations dedicated to the 15th anniversary of the Military Institute.
 It also performed during an event dedicated to Army Day in the main hall of the Yerevan Opera Theatre.

 Weapons

-Russian President Vladimir Putin and Armenian President Robert Kocharyan inspecting the company during Putin's visit to Yerevan in 2001.
-Notice that they are presenting arms using AK-47 assault rifles with was used in the unit from 1991 to 2006.

 The unit currently utilizes the SKS rifle during drill, having adopted it in 2006.
 It previously used the AK-47 from 1991–2006.
 Drill with both of these weapons is completely different, with the biggest difference being seen in how both look when they are in the present arms position (the SKS is kept straight while in this position while the bottom of the AK-47 is kept facing to the left).

 Commanders

 The unit has had the following commanders: